Impact

 Risk and Exploitability

 The vulnerability has a CVSS score of 5.4, indicating a medium severity.
-No EPSS score is reported, and it is not listed in CISA KEV.
+The EPSS score indicates a very low probability of exploitation, less than 1%, and it is not listed in CISA KEV.
 Attackers can exploit the flaw remotely by instructing a victim to load a specially crafted web page.
 The attack requires only a malicious HTML page and no additional privileges; the victim must visit the page in a vulnerable Chrome instance.
 With current data, the risk is moderate but could be elevated if exploitation proof‑of‑concepts appear.

 OpenCVE Enrichment